Clinical Psychology Questions:

 - What if I can’t get letters of recommendation from instructors or professors because I took all of my courses online or with graduate teaching assistants?

-All program classes are offered at the UCF Sanford/Lake Mary campus (in the joint facility building with Seminole State College, called the Partnership Center).
-Only one course in our curriculum is offered partially online.
-All others are face-to-face.
-We generally try to schedule all of the courses two days per week (all day) so that students have three days to schedule hours for their practicum and internship experiences.
+In general, the program classes are offered in person, at the UCF Sanford/Lake Mary campus.
+The program faculty try to schedule all courses two days per week (all day) so that students have three days to schedule hours for their practicum and internship experiences.

 No, students are expected to complete the program with their cohort at the Sanford/Lake Mary Campus.